 When I first heard about this movie my interest was immediately piqued.
 A urban crime thriller set in the 1970’s starring Ving Rhames, Pam Grier and Robert Patrick?
 Why had I not heard about this movie before now?
 I mean let’s consider the star power involved here for a minute:

 Ving Rhames has worked with high octane directors such as Quentin Tarantino, John Woo and John Singleton.
-He’s proven himself to be an exceptional capable and memorable actor in many movies and I always like to point out to people that besides Tom Cruise, he’s the only other actor to have been in all four “Mission: Impossible” movies.
+He’s proven himself to be an exceptional capable and memorable actor in many movies and I always like to point out to people that besides Tom Cruise, he’s the only other actor to have been in all five “Mission: Impossible” movies.
 He’s also well known for that incredible moment when he won a Golden Globe for Best Actor back in 1998 and gave his award to Jack Lemmon:

 Don’t worry, Ving got a duplicate award later on.

 If you’ve known me for any length of time then you know I worship Pam Grier and have ever since I started seeing her movies back in the 1970’s.
 Her legendary movie career during the 70’s and 80’s has enshrined her as the Queen of Blaxplotation and over the years she’s continued to flourish, demonstrating an acting ability that proved she had a range and talent that has taken her far beyond that period.